Conrad Westermayr: Life and work

-He was named a professor at the Hanau Academy in 1806.
+Westermayr was named a professor at the Hanau Academy in 1806.
 The old city gates were demolished that year, and his drawings provide the only visual record of them.
 In 1808, he became a member of the Wetterauische Gesellschaft, a scientific society, for which he drew minerals and other natural objects.
 Not long after, he became the academy's Director, a position he held for the rest of his life.
 In 1813, he made several paintings and engravings of the Battle of Hanau.

-Despite these activities, his focus was on promoting his students.
-These included Moritz Daniel Oppenheim, considered to be one of the first modern Jewish painters.
+Despite these activities, his focus was on promoting his students, one of which was Moritz Daniel Oppenheim, considered to be one of the first modern Jewish painters.

-He died in 1834, at the age of sixty-nine.
+Westermayr died in 1834, at the age of sixty-nine.
 He and Henriette had no children.
 Over 500 of his plates have been preserved at the Hanau Historical Museum.